Galois Groups in Enumerative Geometry and Applications: Galois groups in Schubert calculus

 \begin{conjecture} A Schubert Galois group is either the full symmetric group or it is not 2-transitive. \end{conjecture}

 Robert Williams used the method of computing Frobenius elements to show that many Schubert problems have full symmetric Galois groups over $\QQ$~\cite{RW}.
-These include all Schubert problems on a Grassmannian $\Gr(2,n)$ with up to 500 solutions, as well as all simple Schubert problems on any Grassmannian with up to 500 solutions~\cite{SWW}, and all Schubert problems on $\Gr(4,9)$ with at most 300 solutions~\cite{GIVIX}.
+These include all Schubert problems on a Grassmannian $\Gr(2,n)$ with up to 500 solutions, as well as all simple Schubert problems on any Grassmannian with up to 500 solutions, and all Schubert problems on $\Gr(4,9)$ with at most 300 solutions~\cite{GIVIX}.
 The numbers here, 300 and 500, are approximate and they represent the limit of the software used---Singular~\cite{Singular}---to solve a Schubert problem over a prime field (typically $\FF_{1009}$) in a few hours.

 We close with a sketch of the results from~\cite{GIVIX}, which determined all enriched problems on $\Gr(4,9)$.
-This began by using Vakil's method, both his maple implementation and a perl implementation by C.~Brooks, to identify many Schubert problems on $\Gr(4,9)$ that were at least alternating.
+This began by using Vakil's method, both his maple implementation and a perl implementation by C.~Brooks, to identify many Schubert problems on $\Gr(4,9)$ whose Galois group is giant.
 For only 233 of the 38,760 Schubert problems was the method inconclusive, and further study found exactly 149 Schubert problems on $\Gr(4,9)$ that had enriched Galois groups.
 We remark that this (and earlier computations on $\Gr(4,8)$) only tested Schubert problems that could not be reduced to a Schubert problem on a smaller Grassmannian.

 Each of these 149 enriched Schubert problems was shown to be a fibration as in Definition~\ref{D:fiberedSchubertProblem}, where the constituent Schubert problems were on a $\Gr(2,4)$ or a $\Gr(2,5)$, and had full symmetric Galois groups, either $S_2$ or $S_3$ or $S_5$.
 By Proposition~\ref{P:wreath}, the Schubert Galois group of each was a subgroup of a wreath product of symmetric groups.
-Computing sufficiently many Frobenius elements showed that in each case, the Galois group was the expected wreath product.
-This computation is explained and archived on the web page\footnote{{\tt https://www.math.tamu.edu/\~{}sottile/research/stories/GIVIX/}}.
+Computing sufficiently many Frobenius elements showed that in each case, the Galois group over $\QQ$ was the expected wreath product.
+This computation is explained and archived on the web page\footnote{{\tt https://FrankSottile.github.io/research/stories/GIVIX/}}.
 Of these, 120 are compositions of Schubert problems as in Proposition~\ref{P:composition}, while the remaining 29 had a different structure.
+All were shown to have the expected Galois groups over $\CC$, but the arguments given in~\cite{GIVIX} hold over any field.

 While these results on Schubert Galois groups have not resulted in a classification, there is an emerging landscape of what to expect, which we summarize for Grassmannians $\Gr(m,n)$.

 \begin{itemize}

 \item If $\min\{m,n{-}m\}=1$, then $\Gr(m,n)\simeq\PP^{n-1}$, and Schubert calculus becomes linear algebra; all Schubert problems have one solution.
 There are no non-trivial Galois groups.